Glossary | FAQs | Press Area | Links | Articles

 Alt Tags

-The small text box visible when a mouse is hovered over an image in a web browser, describing what the image contains.
-Useful in search engine optimisation.
+An Alt tag is the small text box that is visible when a mouse is hovered over an image in a web browser, describing what the image contains.
+This is useful in search engine optimisation.

 ASP

-Active Server Pages, Microsoft's technology that enables HTML pages to be dynamic and interactive and to draw information from a database.
+Active Server Pages is Microsoft technology that enables HTML pages to be dynamic and interactive and to draw information from a database.
 ASP is usually associated with Microsoft Windows Web servers and Microsoft Access Databases.
 ASP pages can be recognised as they have the suffix .asp

 Dynamic or database driven website

 A website whose content originates from a database as opposed to a static website whose content originates from page files on the web server.
-Dynamic websites are easier to update particularly when large but have the disadvantage that they may not be search engine friendly.
+Dynamic websites are easier to update particularly when they are large.
+But they have the disadvantage that they may not be search engine friendly.

 DNS